EliasDeMa/ExpenseWeb/README.md

 # ExpenseWeb
-Web app to track expenses.
+Web app to track expenses and learn about antiforgery tokens.